stavroskostopoulos/stoiximanSLGR/README.md

 # Super League Mobile App Redesign
 <br>
 Redesigned the Greek Super League mobile app with a fresh interface and implementing it using React Native, as a self-educating project.
-The homepage of the mobile application was redisgned and will be deployed first on React Native soon.
+The homepage of the mobile application was redesigned on Figma and will be deployed first on React Native, before the other app pages.
 <br>
 <br>